-- Only international studies concentrators and minors are eligible to apply for these funding opportunities.
-The one exception to this rule is the Arctic Internship program, which is open to undergraduates in any discipline.
+- Only international studies majors and minors are eligible to apply for these funding opportunities.
+The one exception to this rule is the Arctic Internships program, which is open to undergraduates in any discipline.

 - Graduating students and alumni are not eligible.
 You must be a continuing student with at least one remaining term of enrollment beyond the term in which your program abroad occurs.

 - Study Abroad Funding

 PICS offers limited funding for international studies majors and minors at the University of Michigan who will be participating in a formal, for credit, U-M sponsored and organized, study abroad program during the academic year or summer.

 For undergraduates from any major seeking summer internship in the Arctic region.
 Available internships.